specialistgeneralist/Reddit-political-ideology/progress_tracker.md

 * I have updated the 'user_history_scraper_draft.py' file.
 Now it works like the flair scraper in that for every user we pass into the scraping UserData function, it collects this users info, updates the .csv and then deletes that users info before moving onto the next user.
 This is more effecient in terms of working memory.
 Further, this means that the process doesn't have to be all done at once.
 We can simply do it for a set number of users at a time and it will continue to update the file.

+* I have created an .R file called 'user_footprint_matrix_script.R'.
+This script takes the output of the user_history_scraper and outputs a dataframe where each row represents a user and each column represents a subreddit.
+There are different code chunks.
+   1. In the first one, each cell represents how many comments/posts were found in the relevant subreddit for that user.
+   2. each cell representst whether or not the user has commented/posted in that post at all (binary: 0/1).
+   3. each cell represents the total karma (score) of the users' posts/comments in that subreddit.
+   4. each cell represents the average karma (score) of the users' posts/comments in that subreddit.

+* I might also create code chunks to have seperate columns for posts and comments.